oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.__enter__()

-    The entry point for the connection as a context manager, a feature available in Python 2.5 and higher.
+    The entry point for the connection as a context manager.
 It returns itself.

     .. note::